Skip to content

 Family-friendly things to do at Lyveden

 If you're looking for somewhere where the children can let off some steam, Lyveden is the perfect place for a family day out.
-From spotting birds and fish on the moat to discovering what's growing in the orchard there's lots of fun to be had in the great outdoors.
+From spotting birds and bugs by the moat to discovering what's growing in the wildflower meadows there's lots of fun to be had in the great outdoors.

 Planning your family visit